daniellumertz/DanielLumertz-Scripts/README.md

 ## REAPER Scripts Highlights:

+### Backup Manager (2025)
+Backup Manager is a ReaScript designed to search for .rpp-bak files and delete them.
+It supports recursive folder scanning and includes an option to keep only the latest N backups in each directory.
+[More Info](https://forum.cockos.com/showthread.php?t=300616)

 ### Clouds (2025)
 Clouds is a REAPER script designed for experimenting with texture generation.
 With it, you create a "Cloud Item" that stores settings and defines the texture's position.
 The texture is created by copying, granularizing, and randomizing a group of items (audio/MIDI/video).
 [More Info](https://forum.cockos.com/showthread.php?t=298170), [Video](https://www.youtube.com/watch?v=IWLGhHi0nnE)